Farhan7rizal/node/README.md

 make products empty array to make product data in routes and send to shop, that require admin

-using EJS templating engine, npm install ejs
+using EJS templating engine, npm install ejs, initiate them

+copy some css code from the course,

+add data to res.render in shop and admin js

+using ejs , showing data with ejs and do looping

+layout with partial in ejs